DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-11-Theyre_watching_now.md

 "By becoming exceptional.
 By showing Malvek something he wants more than control: capability that serves his interests without requiring his supervision."

 She stood, began gathering training equipment.
-"We accelerate.
-Today you learn advanced techniques.
+"Today you learn advanced techniques.
 Tomorrow you refine them.
 The day after, you demonstrate them.
 And you hope that by the time Reeves acts, you've convinced Malvek that destroying you would be a waste."

 "That's a lot to accomplish in seventy-two hours," Milo said.